codefori/vscode-ibmi/docs/README.md

 ]
 ```

-Now, when the user run an Action against the local file (with `Control/Command + E`), they will appear in the list.
+Now, when the user runs an Action against the local file (with `Control/Command + E`), they will appear in the list.

 ![image](https://user-images.githubusercontent.com/3708366/146957104-4a26b4ba-c675-4a40-bb51-f77ea964ecf5.png)